brycewray/hugo-site/content/posts/2019/02/ia-for-io.md

 ## Okay, I was YAMmering; sorry

-Perhaps more to the point, I believe I was more concerned about how the TOML (like [YAML](https://yaml.org)) “front matter” looked in the iA Writer Preview window than how the SSG would handle the final Markdown file.
+Perhaps more to the point, I believe I was more concerned about how the [YAML](https://yaml.org) “front matter” looked in the iA Writer Preview window than how the SSG would handle the final Markdown file.
 (As I [already explained](/posts/2018/09/why-finally-settled-ulysses), I get distracted by such things.)
 It turns out that doesn’t matter.
 You don’t have to enclose front matter in a ```code block``` for the SSG to know what to do with it—in fact, it doesn’t know what to do with it if you **do** put it in a code block.

 ## Footnote follies